 The Alcohol and Diabetes Guide

-Editor’s Note: This content has been verified by Marina Basina, MD, a Clinical Associate Professor at Stanford University.
+Editor’s Note: Marina Basina, MD, has verified this content, a Clinical Associate Professor at Stanford University.
 She’s a clinical endocrinologist and researcher with a focus on diabetes management and diabetes technology.
 Dr. Basina is an active member of multiple medical advisory boards and community diabetes organizations, and she is on the Beyond Type 1 Science Advisory Committee.

-The reason alcohol can be tricky for people with diabetes is mostly because of the way it affects your liver which interferes with your liver’s role in managing your blood sugar!
+The reason alcohol can be tricky for people with diabetes is mostly because of the way it interferes with your liver’s role in managing your blood sugar!

 Meanwhile, when you consume alcohol, your liver sees this as a toxic poison that it needs to focus on processing to get it out of your body as quickly as possible.
 The more you drink, the longer this process takes.

-When your liver is focused on processing and eliminating the alcohol you drink, it actually stops its other job of converting stored glycogen into glucose to regulate your BG.
+When your liver is focused on processing and eliminating the alcohol you drink, it stops its other job of releasing that steady drip of stored glucose.

-Alcohol also slows down the digestion of food you just ate.
-This means that the insulin you may have taken for that meal is still working its way through your bloodstream while the food isn’t necessarily being broken down into glucose.
+Your stomach digests food at a slower rate: Alcohol also slows down the digestion of the food you just ate.
+This means that the insulin you may have taken for that meal while you were drinking is being digested more slowly than usual.
+The insulin could take action on your blood sugar before the food is breaking down into glucose—increasing your risk of going low.

-Add to that the fact that a hypo can look a lot like being drunk: drowsiness, unsteady movements, slurred speech, etc. A severe hypo can lead to mental confusion, unconsciousness, or seizures, which can all be extremely dangerous to your physical well being and ability to treat yourself.
+A severe hypo can lead to mental confusion, unconsciousness, or seizures, which can all be extremely dangerous to your physical well-being and ability to treat the low yourself.

 Emergency glucagon kits work because glucagon is a hormone that tells your liver to release a large amount of stored glycogen.
 If your liver is overwhelmed with processing the alcohol in your system, it isn’t going to respond normally to the presence of emergency glucagon.

-This is another reason why it’s important as a person with diabetes to be very mindful of how much alcohol you consume.
+This is another reason why a person with diabetes needs to be very mindful of how much alcohol you consume.

 Alcohol-related hyperglycemia with diabetes

 Since sugar or other carbs are often the vehicle that makes alcohol more palatable (think margarita mix, rum+coke, or other sugary chasers, etc.), these fast-digesting carbs will be quickly converted to glucose and enter the bloodstream, raising your blood sugar.
-The Joslin Diabetes Center indicates hyperglycemia occurs with a blood sugar above 8.9 mmol/L160 mg/dL.
+In this context, we are referring to a high blood sugar as any level over 8.9 mmol/L160 mg/dL.

 There are always risks that accompany drinking alcohol.
 You may experience any of the following symptoms: